pypi/warehouse/docs/development/getting-started.rst

 Errors when executing ``make lint``
 ------------------------------------

 The linter depends on Node.js and the npm packages eslint and sass-lint.
 If the above command fails with an error like the following:

 .. code-block:: console

     ./node_modules/.bin/eslint 'warehouse/static/js/**
     ' make: ./node_modules/.bin/eslint: Command not found
     Makefile:88: recipe for target 'lint' failed
     make: *** [lint] Error 127

 You may need to install Node.js, npm, and the npm packages eslint and sass-lint.

 .. note::

-    If your system uses apt as a package manager, like Debian, Ubuntu or Mint, do not install Node.js from apt.
+    If your system uses apt as a package manager, like Debian, Ubuntu, or Mint, do not install Node.js from apt.
 It installs a version of Node.js, 4.2.6, that does not work with npm, which is needed to install the other packages.

 To install Node.js and npm on Debian, Ubuntu or Mint, find the stable release from `the Node.js website <https://nodejs.org/en/download/>`_ for your system type, and copy the url.

 Download it by running the following:

 .. code-block:: console

     $ cd
     $ wget [url of tarball from nodejs.org]

 Unpack the tarball by running:

 .. code-block:: console

     $ tar -C /usr/local --strip-components 1 -xJf [name of tarball downloaded from nodejs.org]

 If the above command fails, you may need to run it with sudo.

 Test the installation by running the following:

 .. code-block:: console

     $ node -v
     $ npm -v

 Those commands should output the version numbers of Node.js and npm that you have installed.

 Now, use npm to install the linter dependencies: